 Craig Peterson joined the staff at Abrons in September, 2016.
 Previously he was the Director of Programs at Gibney Dance, a multi-faceted center for dance and performance development, training and presentation in New York City.
 From 2009 – 2013, Peterson was the Director and Producer of the annual Philly Fringe Festival, a three-week city-wide festival featuring the work of more than 200 performing artists and companies.
 During this time he also launched and directed the Live Arts Brewery (LAB), a research and development program supporting long term residencies and engagement activities for local and national artists.
 For ten years he served on the staff of Dance Theater Workshop, one of America’s preeminent contemporary performing arts institutions based in NYC.
 For four years he served as the organization’s Co-Artistic Director.

-As Engagement Manager for Visual Arts, Chantara coordinates Abrons’ visual arts classes and school based residencies.
+As Senior Engagement Manager, Chantara oversees Abrons’ outreach and school based teaching residencies.
 Chantara is an educator, artist and art historian from Fort Worth, Texas.
 She has a Masters in Museum Education from Bank Street College and a Bachelors in Art History from Brandeis University with a focus in modern and contemporary art.
 Chantara developed her interest in arts education while interning as a camp counselor and artist assistant at The Modern Museum of Art and an education intern at the Kimbell Art Museum in Fort Worth, Texas as a high school student.
 She has continued to work with a varied of museum education department, including the Rose Art Museum, Museum of Fine Arts in Boston, and most recently the New Museum.

 Terrell Finner, Performance Programs Coordinator